patchon/apbot/README.md

 # apbot

-apbot is Discord bot that can create GitHub.
-It is is written in javascript and runs on anything that has nodejs.
+apbot is Discord bot that can create GitHub Issues.
+It is is written in Javascript and runs on anything that has Node.js.

-The recommended way to run the bot is within a container, preferrably handled by podman (but you can of course use Docker, or whichever container enghine you prefer).
+The recommended way to run the bot is within a container, preferably handled by podman (but you can of course use Docker, or whichever container engine you prefer).
+One major advantage of podman is that you can run it as a non-privileged user (ie. non-root), also I'm a Red Hat fanboy.

 ## Prerequisites